 Members of Leicestershire County Council have direct control over the council's financial and operating policies.
-The total of members' allowances paid in 2021/22 is shown in Note 33.
-During 2021/22, works and services to the total value of less than £0.1m (2020/21 £0.1m) were commissioned from companies, in which one members had an interest.
-Contracts were entered into in full compliance with the Authority's standing orders.
+The total of members' allowances paid in 2022/23 is shown in Note 33.

-Currently, the Authority has contracts with voluntary and community sector organisations to the value of less than £0.3m (2010/21, £0.1m), in which 8 members (2020/21, 6 members) have an interest.
-In addition, payments totalling less than £0.2m have been made during 2021/22 (2020/21, less than £0.1m) to organisations, in which 4 members had a position on the governing body (2020/21, 3 members).
+The Authority has contracts with voluntary and community sector organisations to the value of less than £0.2m (2021/22, £0.3m), in which 4 members (2021/22, 8 members) have an interest.
+In addition, payments totalling less than £0.2m have been made during 2022/23 (2021/22, less than £0.2m) to organisations, in which 3 members had a position on the governing body (2021/22, 4 members).
 In all instances, the payments were made with proper consideration of declarations of interest.
 The relevant members did not take part in any discussion or decision relating to the payments.
 Details of all these transactions are recorded in the Register of Members' Interest, which is available for public inspection at www.leicestershire.gov.uk